Notes to Schedule of Expenditures for Federal Awards for the Year Ended Aug. 31, 2020

 (4) Unemployment Insurance Funds

-State unemployment tax revenues and the government and non-profit contributions in lieu of state taxes (state UI funds) must be deposited into the Unemployment Trust Fund in the U.S. Treasury.
-Use of these funds is restricted to pay benefits under the federally approved State Unemployment Law.
-State UI funds as well as federal funds are reported in the Schedule under CFDA 17.225.
-The state portion in the amount of $2.2 billion is a reconciling item in the reconciliation of the Schedule to revenues in the fund financial statements (see Note 3).
+State unemployment tax revenues and the government and nonprofit contributions in lieu of state taxes (state UI funds) must be deposited into the Unemployment Trust Fund in the U.S. Treasury.
+Use of these funds is restricted to pay benefits under the federally approved state unemployment law.
+State UI funds as well as federal funds are reported in the schedule under CFDA 17.225.
+The state portion in the amount of $8.3 billion is a reconciling item in the reconciliation of the schedule to revenues in the fund financial statements (see Note 3).

 (5) Federally Funded Loan/Credit Enhancement Programs